Erenando/LolMatchScraper/README.md

 python CGAPI.py
 ```
 4.
-copy the gameid from your custom game inside your leagueclient (top right) and taddaaa
+  copy the gameid from your custom game inside your leagueclient (top middle) and taddaaa

 ### author: namophoenix